 It's usually best to avoid piling all of your damage onto a single PC.
 This might be the most tactically sound decision to make in many cases; in fact, your players are likely to do this to their enemies whenever they can get away with it.
 However, focusing fire on a single player can create frustration and boredom.
 If the PC is knocked out early as a result of this, they may wind up sitting through the rest of the scenario without being able to meaningfully contribute!
 Plus, the other players don't get to play Reactions, which means they're rolling fewer dice and using fewer cool abilities.

-The game provides some natural mitigation of this behavior; for instance, in combat, the Defender role (and equivalent PC abilities) and good use of terrain can encourage spreading out and targeting different foes.
-Interaction scenes are similar with the Leader role (and equivalent PC abilities).
+The game provides some natural mitigation of this behavior; for instance, in combat, the Defender type (and equivalent PC abilities) and good use of terrain can encourage spreading out and targeting different foes.
+Interaction scenes are similar with the Leader type (and equivalent PC abilities).
 When running with a smaller number of players, however, don't assume that the players have these roles filled.
 If they don't, simply spread your attacks around even if this isn't the most tactically optimal choice.
 This way you avoid picking on any one player within a scene, which can damage that player's enjoyment of the game.

 Improvisation is a hallmark of role-playing games.
 The DM sets the scene, and the players respond by describing what activities they wish to perform.
 The DM handles the rules for resolving the activity, and play continues, with the players as active storytellers.